 - In a story from CNN, a registered nurse in a nursing home in Washington state with a large COVID-19 outbreak reported that red eye was a common early sign in elderly patients who then became sick with COVID-19.

-Unless or until the CNN and similar reports are confirmed, existing data suggest that conjunctivitis is an uncommon event as it relates to COVID-19.
-However, because conjunctivitis is a common condition overall, and patients with conjunctivitis frequently present to eye clinics or emergency departments, ophthalmologists are commonly the first providers to evaluate patients possibly infected with COVID-19.
+Existing data suggest that conjunctivitis is an uncommon event as it relates to COVID-19.
+However, because conjunctivitis is a common condition overall, and patients with conjunctivitis frequently present to eye clinics or emergency departments, ophthalmologists may be the first providers to evaluate patients infected with COVID-19.
 Almost all reports of SARS-CoV-2 associated conjunctivitis described to date are of bilateral, mild, follicular conjunctivitis without corneal involvement.
-However, a patient with unilateral conjunctivitis and a coarse epithelial keratitis was recently found to be RT-PCR positive on a conjunctival swab.
+However, a patient with unilateral conjunctivitis and a coarse epithelial keratitis was found to be RT-PCR positive on a conjunctival swab.
 Another patient who developed COVID-19 while on a cruise ship developed a bilateral pseudomembranous conjunctivitis.
 A third patient hospitalized for COVID-19 in France developed a bilateral hemorrhagic, pseudomembranous conjunctivitis.
 Based on these studies, it is possible that the ocular secretions of a patient with COVID-19 associated conjunctivitis could contain infectious virus.

-Therefore, protecting your mouth, nose (e.g., an N95 mask) and eyes (e.g., goggles or shield) is recommended when caring for patients potentially infected with COVID-19.
-In addition, slit-lamp breath shields (e.g., here ) are helpful for protecting both health care workers and patients from respiratory illness.
+Therefore, protecting your mouth and nose by a surgical or an N95 mask, and eyes by goggles or shield, is recommended when caring for patients during the pandemic.
+In addition, slit-lamp breath shields are recommended for protecting both health care workers and patients from respiratory illness.
 Free slit-lamp breath shields are being offered by some manufacturers, including Topcon and Zeiss.